 - Candy thermometer or deep fry thermometer – to clip to the side of your pan with the oil

-- Large cookie sheet lined with paper towel with a metal cooking rack over it.
+- Large cookie sheet lined with paper towel with a metal rack over it.
 This will be used to drain any excess oil once the onion rings are cooked.

 - Drop each ring into the oil to cook.
 Try to avoid having them touch each other in the beginning stages of the cooking or they'll all stick together!

 - Cook the rings for about 2-3 minutes or until golden, flip them part way through if necessary.

 - Once the rings have finished cooking remove them from the oil using a mesh basket or strainer and lay them onto the wire rack over a baking sheet to drain.
 This is important to maintain the crispness of the onion rings.